zhang-xiaoru/optSolver/README.md

 ```

 ### Run test cases
-All the results can be obtained by ruining the testing main function `make_summary_table.py`.
-This will run all 12 testing case implemented in `./testing/objectives.py` with all implemented methods.
-The output file will be store in `./output_summary` and summary table in `./summary_table.csv`.
+All the results can be obtained by running the testing main function `make_summary_table.py`.
+This will run all 12 testing cases implemented in `./testing/objectives.py` with all implemented methods.
+The output file will be stored in `./output_summary` and the summary table in `./summary_table.csv`.

 ### Run RosenBrock Function
-We provide `run_rosenBrock.py` to run RosenBrock type questions using LBFGS with Wolf line search.
-The parameter are default setting.
-The output file will be store in `./output_rosenBrock/<problem name>_LBFGS_wolf.txt` and a summary table in `./summary_table_rosenbrock.csv`.
+We provide `run_rosenBrock.py` to run RosenBrock-type questions using LBFGS with Wolf line search.
+The parameters are the default setting.
+The output file will be stored in `./output_rosenBrock/<problem name>_LBFGS_wolf.txt` and a summary table in `./summary_table_rosenbrock.csv`.

-Default problem is as follow.
-Adding more with chosen initial position and dimension if want to.
+The default problem is as follows.
+Adding more with the  chosen initial position and dimension, if you want to.
 ```python
 def build_problems():
     np.random.seed(0)